 Okay so this is way last minute.
 It’s 4 days before Christmas and we finally got around to putting up our Christmas tree.
 I was starting to think we weren’t going to have one this year.
-So happy to say I’m finally done writing the (clothing fixes) book and had some time to make last minute wooden ornaments.
+I’m so happy to say I’m finally done writing the (clothing fixes) book and had some time to make last minute DIY wood ornaments.
 This was not a planned DIY at all in fact after going to the store to shop for ornaments I realized they didn’t have what I wanted.
 So, I decided to buy wooden objects and giant beads and put them together for ornaments.

 The last couple of years our tree has been red and white.
 I loved it for the longest time however I’ve been drooling over the nordic trees on pinterest.
 In fact I’ve planned on buying all white ornaments for a few years now and just never got around to it.
 This is the first year I told myself that’s it!
 Enough with the red and white.
 I really wanted something different!